-Being young 19 year olds, in their naivety and lack of life experience, they pursued their relationship without thinking of the obstacles that lay ahead of them.
+Being young 19 year olds, in their naivety and lack of life experience, they pursued their relationship without thinking about the obstacles that lay ahead of them.
 As uni years went by the couple had built a strong foundation to their relationship.
 During this time Sher told his family who at first didn’t approve out of concern for the young couple not being able to cope with cultural and religious differences and they believed it was sure to fail.
 It had gotten so heated at home for Sher that he was faced with choosing between Sheets and his family.

 He stood defiant to his family and chose her and had to leave home for a short period during the second year at university.
 Sher remembers facing his father on something so big and how terrifying an ordeal it was.
 Sheets had had a very strict religious upbringing and telling her parents was going to be a real challenge.
 All that said the pair left these discussions until the end of university.
 The approach was ‘let’s cross that bridge when we come to it’.

-During the 3rd year of university, unfortunately, Sher lost his dad to cancer.
+During the 3rd year of university in 1997, unfortunately, Sher lost his dad Mushtaq to cancer.
 This was a very tough time for him but Sheets was there to provide him with a lot of support.
 Sharing experiences like this together made them even stronger as a couple.
 Sher’s Dad had come round to the idea and Sher was happily in mid discussions with him when he passed so it was really difficult from the relationship perspective that the one person they did have on their side is now not there any more.

 Sher & Sheets finally graduated in the summer of 1998.
 Luckily they were both accepted on the ICL graduate scheme (tech giant back in the day now called Fujitsu) and they started their first jobs together in October that year.
-Life was good, they were still able to see each other and they also met some other graduates who are still very good friends with them to this day.
+Life was good, they were still able to see each other at work and they also met some other graduates who are still very good friends with them to this day.

 As time was getting on, the million-dollar question was when was Sheets was going to tell her parents.
 The anxiety was building up day by day and the thought of it was making her feel sick.
 The couple whole-heartedly believed that they would be together - they just could not fathom the ‘How?’.